 Editing with Word (SfEP, 2017), References (SfEP, 2016), Advanced copy-editing (Publishing Training Centre, 2014), Editing digital products (Publishing Training Centre, 2013), Professional copy-editing (SfEP, 2013), Indexing for editors and proofreaders (Society of Indexers, 2012), Efficient copy-editing (SfEP, 2012), Introduction to web editorial skills (SfEP, 2012), On-screen editing I & II (SfEP, 2012).

-Wearset (for Taylor & Francis), Saxon Graphics (for Taylor & Francis and Continuum), RefineCatch (for Bloomsbury), Policy Press, LID Publishing, Swales & Willis (for Taylor & Francis).
+Wearset (for Taylor & Francis), Saxon Graphics (for Taylor & Francis and Continuum), RefineCatch (for Bloomsbury), Policy Press and LID Publishing.

 Qualifications and awards

 BA (Hons) (Lond.) in Geography with English Literature.
 Mensa member since 2005.